Folio III Field Notes

 matplotlib-base=3.7.3

-You can see that I used CUDA and cuDNN for GPU acceleration.
-To find the right versions, I recommend checking here, the official PyTorch website, or using miniconda conda-forge channel for up-to-date packages.
-Once you have the right versions, it will look something like this:
+I used CUDA and cuDNN for GPU acceleration.
+For the right versions, check this Stack Overflow answer, the official PyTorch site, or use miniconda's conda-forge channel for up-to-date packages.
+Once the versions line up, it looks like this:

-In Mario, tubes, mushrooms, etc... are the components of the environment.
-This is where the agent will interact with the game world, taking actions and receiving rewards based on its performance.
+In Mario, tubes, mushrooms, and the rest are components of the environment.
+This is where the agent interacts with the world, taking actions and receiving rewards based on its performance.

 if gym.__version__ < '0.26':